aeraposo/Data-440-Raposo/Getting_started_reflection.md

 # now add 10 more points in green
 symbols(more_x_values, more_y_values, circles = rep(.75,10), inches = FALSE, fg = "green", add = TRUE)
 ```
-- Add lines to a plot made with symbols function: uses lines function (takes same inputs as symbols function).
+- Add stright lines to a plot made with symbols function: uses lines function (takes same inputs as symbols function).
 Lines will be drawn in order of points listed.
 Add numbers to indicate the order in which the points were added/appear in the lists.
 ```
 # Add lines
 lines(x = x_values_of_points,y = y_values_of_points,lty = 2, lwd = .75, col = "blue")
 # Innumerate the points
 text(x = x_values_of_points,y = y_values_of_points,labels = #_range_of_length_x_or_y)
 ```
+- Add curved lines to a plot made with symbols function: takes same arguments for data as with straight lines, shape = not sure but I think it indicates how closely the line fits to the points (-1 works well).
+xspline(x = x_points,y = y_points,shape = -1,lty = 2)

 One thing I didn't quite get the hang of the first time around was the $ operator.
 Using the [] for indexing made a lot more sense but I think its valuable to understand both so I'm planning to reread/rerun that portion.
 As of now, I understand that $ is used to index an entire column of a DataFrame (df_name$col_name).